uarc/iterative-u1/base_instructions.md

 1. Creating alternate versions of every non-commutative instruction that flips the stack arguments.
     - Doesn't help anything else as we can produce stack values in the correct order.
-    - May require expanding the base instruction width (BAD).
+    - May require expanding the base instruction width (not good).
 2. Creating a second register accumulate instruction that inserts the register underneath the TOS.
     - This doesn't significantly increase decoder complexity as both of these instructions can share the same upper bits.